 7.2.
 Our consideration of the control environment

-From our understanding of the Group and after assessing relevant controls, we tested and relied on controls in performing our audit of:

-- · Investment and development property additions and disposals; and - Rental income recorded within the Group's room booking system.
+From our understanding of the Group and after assessing relevant controls, we tested and relied on controls in performing our audit of rental income recorded within the Group's room booking system.